Abhijit1407/The-Sparks-Foundation/README.md

 Database contains two Tables:- Users Table & Transaction Table

 - Users table have basic fields such as name, email & current balance.
-- Transaction table records all the transfers happening between the users along with their time.
+- Transaction table records all the transfers happening between the users along with their date and time.